lohidenver/FilmQueryProject/README.md

 I am struggling and have again sought some outside help to help me catch up.
 I know I am close but I just am not there.
 This course is really fast and when I miss two days of instruction it really affects me.
 It is almost like a snowball effect.

+Updated:

+Got some help with the project.
+Everything should be working